microsoft/pxt-arcade/docs/test/skillmap/sparks/sparks2.md

 - :binoculars: Try your project in the game window.

-Press the (A) button as quickly as possible and you should win the game when you score gets to 30.
+Press the (B) button as quickly as possible and you should win the game when you score gets to 30.

 ## {6.
 Counting the Seconds}

 Right now, the winning score will always be 30.
 Let's change the final score to the amount of time it took to win the game, then celebrate the "lowest" score.

+---

 - :id card: From the ``||info:Info||`` category, drag<br/>
 ``||info:set score to [0]||``<br/>